a0s21en5/C-Sharp-Bootcamp/ASP.NET MVC 5.md

 > **View**: View in MVC is a user interface.
 View display model data to the user and also enables them to modify them.
 View in ASP.NET MVC is HTML, CSS, and some special syntax (Razor syntax) that makes it easy to communicate with the model and the controller.

-> View is the User Interface.
+>* View is the User Interface.

 > **Controller**: The controller handles the user request.
 Typically, the user uses the view and raises an HTTP request, which will be handled by the controller.
 The controller processes the request and returns the appropriate view as a response.

+>* Controller is the request handler.